Sunday, October 13, 2024

 Added last week: 0.0 yards

 Kate's 15 Minutes to Stitch Challenge at Life in Pieces has us tracking how many days each week we get in at least 15 minutes of quilting time.
-On top of all the garment-related stitching, I spent lots of time cutting for various quilt-along projects.
-I also finished making the blocks for a baby quilt, and I hope to get the quilt top assembled today.
+I still have a couple more projects to catch up, but it feels so good to get back to making progress on them.

 Check out more stash reports at quiltpaintcreate and join the 15 Minutes to Stitch Challenge at Life in Pieces.
 Thanks so much to Donna and Kate for continuing to host these link-ups.